Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements: Experimental Results

 \subsubsection{Oscillations in Current Induced by Step Changes}

 Fig. \ref{fig:dynamic} shows an example of an oscillation event in Cluster \#6.
 These events always occur immediately after a particular pattern of a step up change event in the current magnitude (as we can see at the beginning of the Fig. \ref{fig:dynamic}(a)) that also is followed by an oscillation event which is magnified in Fig. \ref{fig:dynamic}(b).
-The average oscillation frequency is 5.2 Hz and with 2.97\% damping ratio.
+For this particular class of oscillatory events, we have observed that the median for the frequency of the oscillations is 5.17 Hz; while the median for the damping ratio of the oscillations is 2.64\%.
+This information is valuable to the utility.
+In particular, such information that is obtained in an unsupervised fashion by our proposed algorithms, when combined with a subsequent field inspection by the utility crew members, can quickly lead to the best remedial action; as deemed necessary by the utility.
 This type of event causes the \emph{highest transient power factor} change at this distribution feeder, when compared with all kinds of events that we have captured in this study.
 The amount of the transient change in power factor is 0.4.